yearn/yearn-comms/Newsletters/Yearn Finance Newsletter #48/Yearn Finance Newsletter #48.md

 See Yearn’s balance sheets, EBITDA, income and more every quarter: [https://github.com/yearn/yearn-pm/blob/master/financials/reports/2021Q2-yearn-quarterly-report.pdf](https://github.com/yearn/yearn-pm/blob/master/financials/reports/2021Q2-yearn-quarterly-report.pdf)

 In fact, you can track every single Yearn-related transaction in real time at [yfistats.com](https://www.yfistats.com/).
-There, you’ll find sortable: transaction records, protocol income, protocol expenses, income statements, EOM balances, harts, revenue projections, $YFI buybacks, & much more.
+There, you’ll find sortable: transaction records, protocol income, protocol expenses, income statements, EOM balances, charts, revenue projections, $YFI buybacks, & much more.
 All of this information is carefully curated by the yBudget team and, as usual, freely accessible to everyone.

 Don’t like websites?
 You can even track our income with custom “harvest bots” in [Discord](https://discord.com/invite/6PNv2nF) and [Telegram](https://t.me/yfi_harvest_tracker).